CGA-TOOP/TOOP18/README.md

   - Display on the second line of the OLED “Bumpers ready”

 In loop()
-  - Using a switch statement to do the following:
+  - Using a selection statement to do the following:
     - If button 1 is pressed, start the motors so your robot moves forward untill your robot hits an obstruction
     - If button 2 is pressed, execute a 90 degree clockwise turn.
   - Delay for .5 second